crazyscot/qcp/README.md

 *_Note that the *BSD family are not tier 1 Rust platforms, so there is no guarantee that things will work properly.
 As of 31/3/25 some of these platforms have cross-compilation issues; I haven't tried native compilation._

 ** _The binaries in the tarballs are the exact same binaries found in the Debian/Ubuntu packages.
-They are static-linked._
+They are static-linked, independent of kernel and libc._

 ## 🧰 Getting Started